 Explore other crypto-earning methods like Binance Earn.
 There’s more to earning profits in crypto than just trading.
 Especially in periods when trading doesn’t yield the same returns it used to, crypto earning services such as Binance Earn can give you an alternative way to grow your portfolio.
 Stake your cryptocurrencies, you’re not trading them much anyway while you wait for markets to recover.
 Then, you’ll see your assets grow by annual percentage yields (APYs) of up to 20% for ETH 2.0 Staking and 9% for BNB staking, among many other crypto yield rates that are way better than what they offer at the banks.

 Refine your trading strategies.
 As bear markets provide numerous low entry points to start your journey, it pays to use this period to refine your preferred trading strategy, whether you’re a hyper-focused intraday trader or just someone who positions investments every now and then.
 Come bull market time, you will be more prepared to make your moves with more confidence.

-Buy stablecoins.
+Buy reliable stablecoins.
 Let’s face it: most crypto traders still measure their crypto trading gains and losses through their worth in fiat, whether through the dollar or their local currencies.
-Hence, in a bear market, it can be prudent to consolidate some part of your crypto portfolio into stablecoins to exit from potential losses.
+Hence, in a bear market, it can be prudent to consolidate some part of your crypto portfolio into fiat-backed, audited stablecoins like BUSD to exit from potential losses.
 Then, you can convert more of your fiat holdings into stablecoins to prepare for whenever the market enters recovery.

 Leverage These Bear Market Tips By Depositing Fiat on Binance